iprincewill3/fake-store-pipeline/README.md

 This means the repository always contains a fresh, ready-to-use CSV that external tools (like Power BI) can consume over HTTP.

-Here is the Python code for the ETL process.
-Full Python script available upon request.
+Here is the Python code for the ETL process:

 ```python
 # flows.py showing functions and code for ETL pipeline